Sparky is for everyone, enjoy!

 Sparky is for everyone – WELCOME – Sparky curates the internet to enable free thinkers, stimulate creativity and encourage individual responsibility.
 Sparky aims to bring individuals together and build a community that strives to project a more positive outlook.

-The internet is barely 30 years old but has already become an enormous information stew, constantly seasoned by too many chefs with too many ingredients.
-The distinction between fact, information, knowledge and gossip has become utterly blurred.
-Much of the content is badly researched, poorly produced or presented, and processed too quickly and carelessly on social media and internet news channels.
-Facebook has become the place many people get their daily news.
+The distinction between fact, information, common knowledge and rampant gossip has become utterly blurred.
+Much of the content is badly researched, poorly produced or presented, and processed too quickly and carelessly on social media and online news channels.

-Sparky will keep you posted – it will be a challenge to edit and curate a growing collection of items relative to Sparky’s social optimism, so Sparky needs your participation to grow and deliver great content.
-It is to be an ongoing process with daily updates, with popular content being highlighted and reviewed as a weekly front page.
+Sparky will keep you posted – it will be a challenge to edit and curate a growing collection of items relative to Sparky’s social optimism, so Sparky needs your participation to grow and deliver relevant content.
+It is to be an ongoing process with daily updates, with popular content being highlighted and reviewed as an updating front page.